Tenants' Rights in Minnesota

 Reaching a Lease Agreement +

 Whatever kind of lease you end up having, it is a good idea to put it in writing to avoid problems later between you and the landlord.
 If the landlord will not put the agreement in writing, send the landlord a letter saying what you think the rules of the lease are.
 Keep a copy of this letter for yourself.
 A verbal agreement can be as legal and binding as a written agreement, but it is harder to prove what was in the agreement.
 A copy of your letter can help you prove what is included in your verbal agreement.

 Before signing a written lease with a landlord, read all papers carefully.
 Make sure you fully understand the agreement before you sign it.
 If you want to change any of the lease terms, you should do the following:

 You can also ask the landlord to sign a lease that you have written.
-See page 62 for a link to a sample lease form.
+Always keep a copy of the lease for yourself.

 The lease binds both the landlord and you to the terms of the lease.
 That means both you and the landlord must follow the rules of the lease.
 These are things like

 - when notice to move must be given

 - the amount of the security deposit and what it covers

 - times when the landlord may enter the apartment